14-Day Food Itinerary for New Zealand

 - Sudima Hotel Lake Rotorua

-Check out the 10 Best Accommodation in Rotorua for Foodies for more information on our top picks.
+Check out the 10 Best Accommodations in Rotorua for Foodies for more information on our top picks.

 Day 4 – Explore Rotorua

-If you haven’t tried Maori food yet, head to Whakawerawera Living Maori Village to see how they cook food using the village’s geothermal vents (more info on Viator or Tripadvisor).
-Otherwise, you might be interested in diving into New Zealand’s farming industry at Agrodome (more info on Viator and Tripadvisor).
+If you haven’t tried Maori food yet, head to Whakawerawera Living Maori Village to see how they cook food using the village’s geothermal vents (more info on Klook, Viator or Tripadvisor).
+Otherwise, you might be interested in diving into New Zealand’s farming industry at Agrodome (on Viator, Tripadvisor and KKday).
 Check out more experiences listed below, as well as dining recommendations in The Foodie Guide to Rotorua.

 Food Experiences in Rotorua